mDIS For Developers (ICDP internal)

 npm run serve

-builds mDIS in a "development mode" which supports Hot Module Reloading, and other developer productivity features.
+builds mDIS in a "development mode" which supports Hot Module Reloading and other developer productivity features.
 Global NPM Modules needed:@vue/cli

 ,serve

 .
-See package.json file in Gitlab repo.
+See the package.json file in the GitLab repo.

 Best practices, TBC

-- If you go on a field trip, take offline documentation with you
+- If you go on a field trip, take offline documentation with you.

-- Study mDIS thoroughly, because adapting it in the field requires self-confidence and deep understanding
+- Study mDIS thoroughly, because adapting it in the field requires self-confidence and deep understanding.

 Browser Hacks

-Sometimes it helps to "pin" a browser tab with the contextmenu.
+Sometimes it helps to "pin" a browser tab with the context menu.
 Select a tab, press (Shift + F10), click "pin".

 Then the "duplicate tab" feature might work just in some mDIS instances.